Refinitiv/Real-Time-SDK/Cpp-C/README.md

 Notes:
 - User has the option to use pre-built libraries for the compilers listed above and use them on different Windows operating systems that have support for those compilers to build their applications.
 User may also choose to build source and applications.
 - CMake supports VS 2013 and VS 2012 builds although libraries are no longer shipped.
 If closed source from BinaryPack is required to build, please use a BinaryPack [prior to Real-Time-SDK-2.0.3.L1](https://github.com/Refinitiv/Real-Time-SDK/releases/tag/Real-Time-SDK-2.0.2.G3) to build these deprecated Visual Studio versions at your own risk as changes to BinaryPacks will not be available for deprecated compilers.
+- For V2 authentication with RTO, RTSDK introduced the l8w8jwt library.
+When building with Visual Studio 2019 or above, this library only works with Windows 10 SDK for October 2018 Update, version 1809 or later.

 ##### Linux